-My mini classroom is bright, quiet and well equipped, with all of the resources you'd expect to find in a regular classroom, plus all the comforts of home.
-I teach after school and at weekends, and some families arrange lessons during the school holidays.
+My mini classroom is bright, quiet and well equipped, combining the resources of a classroom with the comforts of home.
+I teach from my home after school and at weekends, during term time and in the school holidays.
 I also have a limited number of spaces available for lessons in pupils' own homes.

 Working one-to-one with children allows me to get to know their strengths, aspirations and areas for development.
 Each and every lesson is completely unique, designed to suit the child's needs and learning style.
 I use games and interesting resources and my lessons are highly interactive.
 I love to get children learning outside.
 Not all lessons are the pen-and-paper kind!

-From times tables and short division to symmetry and angles, maths is a huge and varied subject.
-Children (and adults) can be confident with some areas of maths but struggle with others.
+From times tables and short division to symmetry and angles, maths is a huge, diverse subject.
+As adults, many of us dislike or even fear maths, but we all want to make sure our children are confident learners.
+Maths is such a fun subject to teach as there are endless games to play and puzzles to solve.
 I love using practical resources such as cards, string and Cuisinaire Rods to help children to visualise complex ideas.

 The English language isn't an easy one when it comes to spelling.
 I have lots of tips and tricks to help pupils catch up, ensuring their spelling doesn't hold them back.

-The new Primary Curriculum places a greater emphasis on grammar and punctuation than ever before, and expectations have been raised considerably.
+The current curriculum places a greater emphasis on grammar and punctuation than ever before, and expectations have been raised considerably.

-Whether you use a pen or a keyboard, being able to share your ideas with others is an important and complicated skill.
-Children need to be able to communicate their ideas effectively using a range of sentence types and interesting vocabulary.
-Some need help generating ideas or developing characters; others struggle to compose coherent sentences.
+Whether you use a pen or a keyboard, being able to share your ideas with others is a vital but complex skill.
+Once children have mastered forming words (encoding), they need to be able to communicate their ideas effectively using a range of sentence types and a wide vocabulary.
+Some learners need help generating ideas or developing characters; others struggle to compose coherent sentences.